min2ha/ukwa-site/content/target/55049/index.en.md

   "subject": "IT Collection"
 }

-# Library Carpentry: Data Intro for Librarians on Github

 This Library Carpentry lesson introduces librarians to working with data.
 At the conclusion of the lesson you will: understand terms, phrases, and concepts in software development and data science; identify and use best practice in data structures; use regular expressions in searches.